DennyScott/Blog-Posts/drafts/delgatesAndEvents.md

 Now we have a delegate that returns a boolean value, and an event built from it.
 Based on the flow we have, an item can only be picked up if CanPick has not been subscribed to by any handlers, or if the subscription method returns true.
 Now this probably seems like a very strange mix as true and null usually don't mix, but its to protect script independence.
 Basically this script will now always work when dropped on an object, unless another class adds some rules to it.
 So in essence, a bucket can always be picked up, but if we want the functionality that it can only be picked up when another bucket is not already in the players possession, we add that functionality through an event call, maintaining script independence.

 ##Using the Invocation list
-This event when called currently will call all attached scripts and return the value of the last one.
+This event, when called, will call all attached scripts and return the value of the last one.
 Then in our Player class we subscribe a handle function that return true if the bucket can be picked up.
 This works perfectly for a one attached handler script, but anymore and it will fail.
 So we're going to do a neat little trick with it using the Invocation list.
 Now you may think of other cool ways to use this, but I find this type of algorithm only really works with boolean value methods.
 So lets code it quickly now.

 ``` c#
 public class PickUpObject() {